-As explained in 10.1 Regulatory Developments (Development of Sharing of AML/CFT Systems and Services), a recent amendment aims to develop the sharing of AML/CFT systems and services among financial institutions.
-The banking industry is preparing for the establishment of a new framework for sophisticated AML/CFT operations under the amended regulations.
+As explained in 10.1 Regulatory Developments, a recent amendment aims to develop sharing of AML/CFT systems and services among financial institutions.
+The banking industry is preparing for establishment of a new framework for sophisticated AML/CFT operations under the amended regulations.